dduleone/penn-interactive-challenge/README.md

 ### Header Row

 The instructions made no mention of the header record in the TSV, so I'm treating it like a normal record.

+### Speed

+In order to provide better performance, I would recommend caching results, since they shouldn't change from one query to another.
+Also, I'd like to experiment with the various methods for buffering and sending responses, to look for performance enhancements.